La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 Why this model holds

 The tradesperson funds building the data.
 Data trains the model.
-The model unlocks high-value sources (service seats, then API/manufacturers).
+The model unlocks high-value sources (Business API/MCP, then Scale/manufacturers).
 At no point do we depend on a single payer, and at no point do we build an expensive sales force: the distributor network and founder carry acquisition.
 A frugal model that turns a €19 wedge into an asset sold for much more.

 Commercial strategy — distributor channel